tienducle/Stardew-Valley-Expanded-DE-Translation/README.md

 # Create new version

+- Update manifest.json to next release version
-- Make sure to include the latest compiled installer exe file
+- Make sure to include the latest compiled installer exe file *after* updating the manifest.json file
 - Draft a new release in Github
   - Create a new tag with incremented version
   - Target: main